Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in denser scenarios

 \section{Impact in denser scenarios}

-In this section, results are discussed from large-scale simulations obtained through the open-source WiLabV2Xsim \cite{TodBarCamMolBerBaz:21}.\footnote{The simulator is available at https://github.com/V2Xgithub/WiLabV2Xsim.
-The modifications done for the present paper will be included in the future releases of the simulator and in the meanwhile provided upon request.}
+In this section, the study is expanded to more complex scenarios, through the use of the open-source simulator WiLabV2Xsim \cite{TodBarCamMolBerBaz:21}.\footnote{The simulator is available at https://github.com/V2Xgithub/WiLabV2Xsim.
+Modifications made for this study will be included in future releases of the simulator and in the meanwhile provided on request.} The main settings are detailed in Table\;\ref{Tab:Settings}.